So... you need to finance heavy equipment.

 They all show you a range of payments within $100 or so of $2,600.

-I'm surprised they don't advertise swampland in Florida below that - those payment amounts are all totally bogus.
+I'm surprised they don't advertise swampland in Florida below that - those payment amounts are often bogus.

 But when a company quotes the lowest payment imaginable...